vladyslav-pyrch/EmployeeService/Readme.md

   }
 }
 ```
-All methods should be implemented as HTTP requests in JSON format.
+All methods are implemented as HTTP requests in JSON format.